Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence

+As already noted with reference to the first two bars of the series in Fig.~\ref{fig:Hist} and deepened in Section~\ref{Subsec:CBR}, when vehicle density increases, LTE-V2X stations tend to use most of the resources, the preamble tends to be insufficient to mitigate the coexistence issues, and eventually the IEEE 802.11p traffic is reduced by its \ac{CC} mechanism.

+For this reason, in this section approaches added to preamble insertion are considered and compared to prevent LTE-V2X stations from taking most of the channel in congested scenarios.
+Results are obtained via simulations, with the settings summarized in Table~\ref{Tab:Settings} and in terms of PRR and DA.

-As already observed with reference to the first two bars of the series in Fig.~\ref{fig:Hist}, when the density of vehicles increases, LTE-V2X stations tend to use most of the resources, the preamble tends to be insufficient to mitigate the coexistence issues, and eventually the IEEE 802.11p traffic is reduced by its \ac{CC} mechanism.
-For this reason, the following three approaches are considered in addition to preamble insertion to avoid that LTE-V2X stations take most of the channel: \begin{itemize} \item \textit{No \ac{HARQ}:} the use of blind retransmissions is inhibited in LTE-V2X; this avoids that LTE-V2X stations perform two transmissions per packet, thus making the traffic generated by the two technologies similar; \item \textit{Half pool:} LTE-V2X stations are allowed to use only a portion of the subframes; this approach, also discussed in \cite{ETSI_TR_103_766,roux2020performance}, is allowed in LTE-V2X thanks to the concept of pool of accessible resources; a pool of 25 subframes every 50~ms is supposed (corresponding to 50\%); \item \textit{Modified LTE CC}, the \ac{CC} defined in \cite{ETSI_103_574} is altered to reduce the use of the channel by LTE-V2X; in particular, all the thresholds controlling the channel occupation are halved, as detailed in Appendix~C. We adopted exactly half for all thresholds as a simple solution.
+The implemented approaches, which are all in addition to preamble insertion, are as follows: \begin{itemize} \item \textit{No \ac{HARQ}:} in LTE-V2X, the use of blind retransmissions is inhibited; this prevents LTE-V2X stations from performing two transmissions per packet, thus making the traffic generated by the two technologies similar; \item \textit{Half pool:} LTE-V2X stations can only use part of the subframes; this approach, also discussed in \cite{ETSI_TR_103_766}, is allowed in LTE-V2X thanks to the concept of pool of accessible resources; a pool of 25 subframes every 50~ms is assumed (corresponding to 50\%);\footnote{The so-called \textit{method C} in \cite{ETSI_TR_103_766} assumes that the LTE-V2X nodes somehow estimate locally the proportion of stations equipped with each technology and consistently set the pool; therefore, setting the pool to 50\% is the ideal output of that process in the scenario of this paper; this method is the only one in \cite{ETSI_TR_103_766} fully compatible with current deployments and it has been shown to provide the best performance among those not requiring a centralized coordination; comparison of the methods is given in \cite{ETSI_TR_103_766} and is outside the scope of the current work.} \item \textit{Modified LTE-V2X CC:} the \ac{CC} defined in \cite{ETSI_103_574} is modified to reduce the use of the channel by LTE-V2X; in particular, all thresholds that control channel occupation are halved, as detailed in Appendix~C. We adopted exactly half for all thresholds as a simple solution.